Read the book “Winning the Website War” to Totally Understand the Four Step Process

 Step Two: Website Design and Development

 Step two is the process of designing and developing your website and web presence.
 This step actually encompasses two areas: graphic design and the technology used to market online.
-These are combined into one step because they must work together to drive results and are both a tangible expression of your web marketing strategy.
+These are combined into one step because they must work together to drive results and are both a tangible expression of your strategic digital marketing strategy.

 Step Three: Traffic Generation

 Step three comprises all the activities needed to bring visitors to your website.
-This step gets a lot of attention and many web marketers put step three at the top of the list of web marketing activities.
+This step gets a lot of attention and many web marketers put step three at the top of the list of strategic digital marketing activities.
 In reality, there is no need to send traffic to a website until your strategy is well-defined and your website is a clear expression of that strategy.
 This is also important because driving traffic takes time and money.

 Step Four: Monitoring Return on Investment (ROI) and Tracking Results

-These four steps should become second nature to the business leadership and the web marketing team.
+These four steps should become second nature to the business leadership and the strategic digital marketing team.
 It is best to commit them to memory and separate priorities and action items based on each step.
 Remember to follow these steps in order and to not put the cart before the horse and start driving traffic before you are ready to convert web traffic into customers and prospects.
 We will now dive deeper into each step and provide you with the tools necessary to succeed in online marketing and winning the website war.